2017 BRD Bucharest Open

-The 2017 BRD Bucharest Open was a professional tennis tournament played on red clay courts.
-It was the 4th edition of the tournament and part of the 2017 WTA Tour.
-It took place at Arenele BNR in Bucharest, Romania between 17 and 24 July 2017.
+The 2017 BRD Bucharest Open was a women's professional tennis tournament played on red clay courts.
+It was the fourth edition of the tournament and was part of the WTA International category of the 2017 WTA Tour.
+It took place at Arenele BNR in Bucharest, Romania from 17 July until 24 July 2017.
+Seventh-seeded Irina-Camelia Begu won the singles title.